outdreamer/build-a-cure/docs/tasks/new_examples.md

 	- apply opposite structures (like similarities) of error structures (like misalignments) to problem system to find solution
 		- example: misalignment between actual/expected values can be resolved by methods to similarize, standardize, or otherwise connect the values

 	- organize problem
 		- sort problems (or problem components) in to a sequence that would solve the problems
 			- general solution automation workflow: sort problems (or problem components) in to a sequence that would solve the problems (like input-output connection sequence of each problem), where the sequence is the solution, so the problems (or problem components) in the sequence are resolved once in the correct sequence
 				- core function version: find sequence structure in which problems (or problem components) are equal to a solution

-## examples of implementing an insight path
+## example of implementing an insight path

 	- example implementation of 'trial & error' insight path
 		- insight path definition: 'try every combination of components to see what combination fulfills a solution metric value'